cardillan/mindcode/README.markdown

 * Reliability: this project uses a battery of automated tests, including running the compiled code on an emulated processor, to ensure the compiled code works as expected.
 While [bugs do occur](https://github.com/cardillan/mindcode/issues?q=label%3Abug+), they usually get resolved quickly.

 > [!IMPORTANT]
-> Since the [2.3.0 release](CHANGELOG.markdown#230), Mindcode supports two variants of the syntax: `strict` and `relaxed`.
+> Since the [2.3.0 release](CHANGELOG.markdown#230), Mindcode supports two variants of the syntax: [`strict` and `relaxed`](doc/syntax/SYNTAX-STRICT-RELAXED.markdown).
 In the `strict` syntax, which is now the default, semicolons and the `do` and `then` keywords are no longer optional.
 This change breaks a lot of existing code and fixing all the errors can be a bit time-consuming.
-To make adapting to the change easier, it is possible to switch to the original syntax by putting the `#relaxed;` directive (including the semicolon) at the beginning of the source file.
+To make adapting to the change easier, it is possible to switch to the original syntax by including the `#relaxed;` directive (including the semicolon) at the beginning of the source file.
 The relaxed syntactic rules will take place for code following the directive.
 >
 > The relaxed variant of syntax is deprecated and will eventually be removed.